 I don’t live up to my online self

-In fact, I come up very short.
+In fact, I come up very short in social media comparison of my online self to my real life self.
 Online me is a fearless, straight-shooting, awesome(ish) communicator.
 While nothing about that is an actual lie, it’s not always true.
 Just like everyone else, I illustrate certain points and let people see part but not all of me.

 Fear plays you against yourself.
 It can’t actually do anything to you, but it makes you think that it’s the biggest, baddest bully in the playground, who’ll slap you down if you stand out enough for fear to notice you.